Systolic volume of homology classes: Manifolds with singularities as extrema of the systolic volume

-Let $(X_1,f_1)$ be a geometric cycle representing the class $\a$.
-The pseudomanifold $X_1$ admits a cell decomposition with only one $m$-cell (see for example \cite{Sab06}).
-This allows us to describe $X_1$ as a relative $m$-manifold $(Y, Y')$, where $Y$ denotes the $m$-cell and $Y'$ lies in the $(m-1)$-skeleton.
-We construct an extension of $X_1$ as follows (compare with \cite{Bab06}).
-By adding to $X_1$ cells of dimension between $1$ and $m$, we first construct a new CW-complex $X_1(m)$ which is the $m$-skeleton of the Eilenberg-MacLane space $K(G,1)$.
-More precisely, we start by adding $1$- and $2$-cells to $X_1$ such that the resulting CW-complex $X_1(2)$ has fundamental group $G$.
 Then, for each dimension $k$ going from $3$ to $m$, we add $k$-cells to $X_1(k-1)$ such that the new CW-complex $X_1(k)$ thus obtained satisfies $\pi_i(X_1(k))=0$ for $1<i<k-1$.
-At the end we get a CW-complex $X_1(m)$ which is $m$-aspherical and with fundamental group $G$.
-By adding cells of dimension higher than $m$, we can realize the Eilenberg-MacLane space $K(G,1)$ as an extension of $X_1(m)$ (see \cite{Bab06}).
-The original CW-complex $X_1$ is naturally embedded in $K(G,1)$ by a map denoted $i: X_1 \hookrightarrow X_1(m)\subset K(G,1)$.
-Remark that $Y \setminus Y'$ is a $m$-cell of $X_1(m)$.
+At the end we get a CW-complex denoted by $X_1(m)$ which is $m$-aspherical and whose fundamental group is $G$.
+Remark that $Y \setminus Y'$ is an $m$-cell of $X_1(m)$.
+By adding cells of dimension higher than $m$, we can realize the Eilenberg-MacLane space $K(G,1)$ as an extension of $X_1(m)$.